thienkimlove/vinaquips/readme.md

 }
 ```

-We also using `SluggableTrait` in `Tag` Model to implement Slug URL for Tag which specific in (https://github.com/cviebrock/eloquent-sluggable) :
+We also using `SluggableTrait` in `Tag` Model to implement Slug URL:

 ```php
 use Cviebrock\EloquentSluggable\SluggableInterface;